 Do not get in the path of falling hail stones.

-Hail storms come on fast and furiously.
+Hail storms come on quickly and furiously.
 Be ready.

 Three types of hail reports are encouraged: